rveeblefetzer/libtech_days_tweets/README.md

 A script to pull the last 10 tweets by @Liberationtech

 ## To run:
-Add API and OAuth information:
+Add API and access information:

 ```python
 consumer_key = "" # Add your Twitter API key between the quote marks